What's PLANERGY?

 The working capital turnover ratio is an important financial metric for procurement professionals to monitor.
 It can be used to assess a company’s financial health and identify opportunities for improvement.

 A supplier with a strong working capital position is likely to be more financially stable and meet its contractual obligations.
-A supplier with a weak working capital position may risk defaulting on its debt obligations.

 A positive working capital balance indicates that a company has enough cash to pay its short-term obligations, while a negative balance suggests that it does not.